stape22/service-app/README.md

 All implementation steps are broken down into small, actionable tasks in `tasks.md`.
 These are suitable for execution by junior developers and track full coverage of design → code → backend integration.

+## 🧪 Testing & Troubleshooting

+If you encounter a test runner error with a composite component (e.g., 'Element type is invalid'), follow this process:
+1. Mock all dependencies in the test file (using `vi.mock` for Vitest).
+2. If the error disappears, incrementally reintroduce real components one at a time to isolate the culprit.
+3. Document each step and finding in `dev-log.md` and `tasks.md`.
+4. See `rules.md` for the full policy and troubleshooting protocol.

 ---

 ## 📌 Notes